-Every year about 1.2 million Americans suffer a heart attack.
-A severe heart attack can lead to major disabilities or death, those with less severe heart attacks may have a strong recovery and return to normal life.
+A severe heart attack can lead to major disabilities or death.
+Those with less severe heart attacks may have a long recovery and return to normal life.

 Copyright © Nucleus Medical Media, Inc.